Incentive Compensation Design in Retail

 My mantra as a compensation professional is “keep it simple.”
 If you ask an employee how they’re compensated and they cannot explain it to you, you may want to consider taking a look at your incentive plan design.

-OpenSymmetry’s Strategy Team can assess and help design motivating incentive compensation plans and provide implementation services around the implementation and ongoing support of your enterprise ICM/SPM platform.
+OpenSymmetry’s strategy team can assess and help design motivating incentive compensation plans and provide implementation services around the implementation and ongoing support of your enterprise ICM/SPM platform.
+Request a consultation today.